Skip to main content

 September 24, 2018

 On September 24, 2018, U.S. Customs and Border Protection (CBP) announced that a facial comparison technical demonstration will begin at the San Luis Port of Entry in Arizona for pedestrian travelers.
-CBP will deploy a facial comparison system comprised of a camera to test and evaluate taking photographs of pedestrians entering the United States and comparing those images to the photos associated with the travel documents the travelers present.
+CBP will deploy a facial comparison system comprised of a camera to test and evaluate taking photographs of pedestrians entering the United States and comparing those images to the photos associated with travel documents travelers present.
 This technical demonstration will help inform the agency on next steps to developing and implementing biometric entry/exit in the land border pedestrian environment.
 [ID #920]

 CBP to Implement a Facial Comparison Technical Demonstration at the Port of San Luis for Pedestrian Travelers

-3. Biden Administration Action: Modified
+4. Biden Administration Action: Modified

 May 25, 2021